saliu-oladitan/JavaScriptCodeSnippets/README.md

 # JavaScriptCodeSnippets
 This file shows some JavaScript Code Snippets that can be picked and used.

-Uncomment the commented code snippets and use them.
+You should uncomment the commented code snippets and use them.